How to form an LLC in Pennsylvania

 The Department's name search system flags names that aren't "distinguishable," which includes similar-sounding variations.
 Plan alternative names before starting the search process to avoid delays in formation.

-Professional registered agent services typically cost $100-200 annually and provide privacy protection by keeping your home address off public records while ensuring reliable document receipt.
+A Commercial Registered Office Provider (CROP) is the Pennsylvania equivalent of a professional registered agent service.
+The PA DOS publishes an authorized CROP directory for reference.
+Professional registered agent services typically cost $100 to $200 annually and provide privacy protection by keeping your home address off public records while ensuring reliable document receipt.

-You can serve as your own registered agent, but this requires listing your address publicly in state records and being available during business hours to receive legal documents.
-Professional agents scan and digitally forward documents in real-time, preventing missed deadlines that could result in default judgments or administrative dissolution.
+You can use your own address as the registered office, but this means listing it publicly in state records and being available to receive legal documents.
+Professional providers scan and digitally forward documents in real time.
+This prevents missed deadlines that could result in default judgments or administrative dissolution.

 Step 3: File Certificate of Organization

-Online filing provides the fastest approval through the Department's portal.
-Here’s what you need to do:
+Online filing provides the fastest approval through the Department's Business Filing Services portal.
+Here's what you need to do:

-• Create an account and complete the web-based Certificate of Organization
+• Create a Keystone Login account and complete the web-based Certificate of Organization (Form DSCB:15-8821)

-• Pay $125 filing fee by credit card for online submissions
+• Pay the $125 filing fee by credit card for online submissions

-Though not required by Pennsylvania, an Operating Agreement provides crucial legal protections and operational guidance.
+Though not required by Pennsylvania, an Operating Agreement provides important legal protections and operational guidance.
 This document should:

 • Define ownership percentages and capital contributions